Body Armor 4×4 HiLine Front Bumper For 3rd Gen Tacoma – Install

 Trimming Front Bumper for Bumper Install on 3rd Gen Tacoma

-Once the radiator support relocation is done, you’ll have to cut 19-20mm of the excess bumper from the license plate bracket.
+Once the radiator support relocation is done, you must cut 19-20mm of the excess bumper from the license plate bracket.

 Trimmed Front Bumper for Bumper Install on 3rd Gen Tacoma

-The finished cut should look something like this.
-You can use a box cutter or a very sharp knife to clean the edges if needed.
+The finished cut should look like this.
+If needed, you can clean the edges with a box cutter or a very sharp knife.

-Before putting the bumper on, I recommend to get a little bit of clear coat and applying it to the cut line, this will prevent paint from peeling in the future.
-Then, use the provided edge trim to cover it up, some people like it and some people don’t.
-All personal preference.
+Before putting the bumper on, I recommend getting a little bit of clear coat and applying it to the cut line.
+This will prevent paint from peeling in the future.
+Then, use the provided edge trim to cover it up.
+Some people like it, and some people don’t—it’s all personal preference.

 At this point, you might want to crack open a cold one.
 You deserve it!
 Haha.